ortizo-117/SCI_Map/README.md

 ```

 The script will generate a CSV file containing all the required features for brain age prediction.
+If you and your group/institution are okay with datasharing, it would be easiest to send us the recon-all outputs gathered after this step and after step 8 along with the appropriate metadata.
+Reminder that the recon-all output does not contain any anatomical images, only different measurements of different brain regions.
+We would then be able to run the pipeline locally, and it would save you and your group a lot of time.
+If datasharing is not an option, then you may continue with the pipeline below.

 ### Step 4: Age Data Integration